NinjaWeedle/CSRacing-Evolution/README.md

 9. LOADING CUSTOM CARS

-CSRacing II allows you to use custom cars created with the CSRacing II Car Studio program (availiable separately).
+CSRacing II allows you to use custom cars created with the CSRacing II Car Studio program (available separately).

 To load custom cars, you will need to install the Celtic CE library, which you can find here: https://github.com/RoccoLoxPrograms/CelticCE
  - If you do not have Celtic CE installed and attempt to load a custom car, the program will tell you to install Celtic CE before you can proceed.